ark-lang/ark-docs/modules.md

 it is a child of.

 ## Module Access
 A module is accessed using the `use` statement.
+If the module is a directory, all of the children will be used.
+If the module is a file,

 ## Dependencies